openstack/openstack-manuals/doc/common/glossary.rst

       A list of VM images that are available through Image service.

-   Image service

-      An OpenStack core project that provides discovery, registration, and delivery services for disk and server images.
-The project name of the Image service is glance.

-   Image service API
+   Image service (glance)

-      Alternative name for the glance image API.
+      The OpenStack service that provide services and associated libraries to store, browse, share, distribute and manage bootable disk images, other data closely associated with initializing compute resources, and metadata definitions.

    image status